JakobHavtorn/vari/README.md

 - Refactor `get_copy_latents` and `copy_latents` argument to decode to be an integer of `free_latents` counted from the lowest to the highest latent.

+- LadderVAE at https://github.com/addtt/ladder-vae-pytorch is a useful reference

 ## Implement analytical KL divergence for Independent distributions (Diagonal Gaussian)
 Diagonal Gaussian KL divergences are not implemented in PyTorch ATM.
 This can be easily achieved by: